Subscribe to Radio Times

 For more on Fitbit devices be sure to read our Fitbit Sense review and Fitbit Versa 3 review.
 Don’t miss our guide to the best smartwatch if you want to compare it to some other top wearables on the market.

 The Charge 5 is Fitbit’s flagship band fitness tracker.
 It is used to monitor health metrics such as your heart rate and fitness metrics such as calories burned or your GPS route while out for a morning jog.
 It’s a premium device that can also be used to track your quality of sleep, and it has a water resistance of up to 50 metres.

 The Fitbit Charge 5 retails for £169.99 and was released in the UK in September.
 It includes a six-month subscription to the Fitbit Premium subscription service, which is needed to open up more stress analytics and enhanced sleep data.
 After the trial ends, the auto-renew subscription costs £7.99 per month or £79.99 per year.

 The Charge 5 costs slightly more than its predecessor did at its launch.
 The Charge 4 came out in March 2020 and was priced at £129.99.
-It has been reduced to £99, and we are likely to see deals on Fitbit wearable ranges during Black Friday 2021.

 The Charge 5 is the flagship fitness tracker and has the price to match that premium status.
 We feel it does enough to justify the price and sits well in the broader line-up of Fitbit devices.
 The closest tracker is the Fitbit Luxe, which costs £129.99.
 There’s also the Charge 4 (£99), Inspire 2 (£89.99) and the kid-friendly Ace 3 (£69.99).